ITensor/website/docs/book/index.md

 # Index Objects

+The most basic element of ITensor is not actually a tensor: it is a tensor index, an object of type&nbsp;`Index`.
 ITensors are "intelligent tensors" because they "know" what indices they have.
-This is possible since indices in the ITensor library are objects with a semantic/physical meaning.
+This is possible since each Index carries extra information.
 In addition to having a fixed size, or dimension, an Index has:

 * An internal id number for checking whether two Index objects are equal.